AbdoXCode/AbdoXCode/README.md

 - 👋 Hi, I’m @AbdoXCode
 - 👀 I’m interested in App Development & FullStack Development
 - 🌱 I’m currently learning FullStack Development
-- 💞️ I’m looking to collaborate on Apple Inc.
+- 💞️ I’m looking to collaborate on Microsoft.
 - 📫 How to reach me adodoadodo2025@gmail.com
 - 😄 Pronouns: 😊
 - ⚡ Fun fact:  The first mobile app ever created was a simple game called 'Snake' on Nokia phones in the late 1990s.
 It was so addictive that it helped establish the concept of mobile gaming!